NicolasLintermans/Project_repo/README.md

 <br>

 ## Project 3: Data science
-  - Using pandas, seaborn and bokeh, I took a closer look at the FIFA_19 dataset (credits in the file).
+  - Using Pandas, Seaborn and Bokeh, I took a closer look at the FIFA_19 dataset (credits in the file).
 First, I displayed its #rows and #columns and the dataset's general statistics (#observations, mean, standard deviation etc.).
 As a way of exercising in getting more familiar in dealing with large datasets via Jupyter Notebook, I filtered age > 40 and made a new column with the difference between player value and wage.